 No weapons are allowed in the center.
 Please leave them at home or store them in a secure location.

 No smoke breaks are allowed during your test.

 All testing is under camera and proctor surveillance.

 If you require a medical device or other accommodation during testing, please bring documentation with you.
 Call ahead to reserve a date and time and to ensure that the center can accommodate you.
 260-480-2043.

 The TEAS test version five is for the entrance into various health programs.
-You may take the TEAS test twice in a three year period but they must be thirty days apart.
-Study guides are available at ATI web site, in the college bookstore, and the college library.
+You may take the TEAS test twice in a two-year period, but they must be 30 days apart.
+Study guides are available at ATI web site, the College bookstore, and the College library.

 On the day of the exam you will bring a valid picture ID and your username/password that you created.
-TEAS tests are administered on the north campus of Ivy Tech in Harshman Hall lower level 0126.
+TEAS tests are administered on the North Campus of Ivy Tech Northeast in Harshman Hall, lower level 0126.

 What do I need to bring to take a Certification?